trekab/js-todo-app/README.md

 To get a local copy up and running follow these simple example steps.

 To get a local copy up and running follow these simple example steps.
-- git clone git@github.com:aecordova/js-todo-app.git
+- `git clone git@github.com:trekab/js-todo-app.git`

 Then you browse to the folder and exucute the following commands
-- cd js-todo-app
+- `cd js-todo-app`
-- double click on the index.html file to open the game in your browser.
+- double click on the `index.html` file to open the game in your browser.

 ### Instructions:
 - Click the PLUS button to ADD a project.